jku/image-fetcher/readme.md

 `image_fetch.py` downloads images from a web page.
 It does not follow links, just fetches whatever is in src attributes of every img-element in page.

-Depends on core python modules (urllib, html).
+Depends on python 3 and a few core modules (urllib, html).
 Tests also depend on mock and are compatible with pytest-3.

     usage: image_fetch.py [-h] [-l LISTFILE] [-d DIRECTORY] url